Why Cub Scouts?

-Cub Scouting's strength is that it is a well-rounded program
+Cub Scouts is a well-rounded program that focuses on positively

-Scouting experience, boys learn the value of serving others.
+- Children learn the value of serving others

-that lead to personal responsibility and high self-esteem.
-The Cub Scout program is family-based and will strengthen the bond between children and their Cub Scouting partner.
+- We promote activities that lead to personal responsibility and high self-esteem

+- The Cub Scout program is open to your whole family and will strengthen the bond between children and their Cub Scouting partner.

 - Confidence, through recognition by adults

-- Belonging, by building friendships with other boys at his school
+- Belonging, by building friendships with other children

-- The value of family, by fostering quality family time for boys and their adult partners
+- The value of family, by fostering quality family time for children and their Cub Scouting partner

 - Social skills, through interacting with other youth, scout leaders, and people in their community

 - Good decision making, by instilling values of helping others